sanketmote/Matching-Pair-game/README.md

 Matching Pairs - Python Game

-Based on the old and popular mechanic of matching similar tiles/images/cards.
+Based on the old and popular mechanism of matching similar tiles/images/cards.

-Feel free to use this game,its code and assets for whatever you please.
-Just do not be evil.

 RULES:

 1.You have to select a card by clicking on it.
 It's image will get shown.

 2.Then you have to click other cards to find the one that matches with the previous card.